fabver82/intro-symfony/forms.md

 Let's have a look at how forms can be build and handle in symfony : [https://symfony.com/doc/current/forms.html](https://symfony.com/doc/current/forms.html)

 There are many ways.
 But the most efficient would be to have a dedicated form type.
 Are you lazy ?
 I guess!

-We actually already have it if you had create a crud, checkout src/form/operationType.php
-Otherwise you could use the maker bundle in order to create this file!
+You could use the maker bundle in order to create this file!

 ```
 php bin/console make:form OperationType